nick-murray/gee-global-intertidal-change-ARCHIVE/README.md

 7. Classify the change flat into loss, gain or stable (Stage 2) `javascript/tidal_wetland_change_classifier.js`
 8. Identify the type of ecosystem lost or gained over the study period (Stage 3) `javascript/tidal_wetland_type.js`

-The result is an image with six bands: loss, lossYear, lossType, gain, gainYear, gainType.

 ![img](figures/wetland_change.jpg)

 #### User notes